vinceumo/todo/Article.md

 We want to be able to change the current list being displayed.
 The current list being displayed is set by `currentListIndex` in our app's data.
 When we click on one of the list items we want to change `currentListIndex` to the index of this one and close the side navigation if open.

-We want as well, to show the user the current list behind display, to do so we are going to add the class `.is-active` if `currentListIndex === index`
+We want as well, to show the user the current list behind displayed, to do so we are going to add the class `.is-active` if `currentListIndex === index`

 ```html
 <li v-for="(todoList, index) in todoLists"  v-bind:class="{'is-active' : currentListIndex === index}">